rellison27/play-ui-data-table/README.md

 - If you downloaded the zip file, unpack the files in the zip folder.

 # Run App
--  run `$ npm inatall` to get all node packages necessary
 - run `$ npm start` the app should open your browser automatically (if not, server is on localhost:3000)